timothyakampa/hubot-slack/README.md

 hubot-slack
 ==============

-This is a docker image repo for hubot running with a [hubot-slack](https://github.com/slackhq/hubot-slack) adapter.
+This is a docker image repo for hubot push train running with a [hubot-slack](https://github.com/slackhq/hubot-slack) adapter.

 # Acknowledgements